 The police and fire department provide interesting information about their work in the Annual Report to Town Meeting.

-The following quote is from page 38 of the 2016 Report to Town Meeting:
+From page 38 of the 2016 Report to Town Meeting:

 "During 2016 the AFD {Arlington Fire Department} responded to 5205 calls for assistance, increase of 3% from 2015.
 Reported dollar loss for 2016 totaled \$3,186,677.
 This includes structure and hazardous condition incidents.
 Of these 5205 calls, 3177 were for medical emergencies.
 Medical emergencies include emergency medical responses and emergency medical assists.
 Rescue 1, the AFD ambulance, transported 1792 patients to area hospitals.
-This is consistent with the amount of transports in 2015."